 Although the calculations in this chapter are relatively straightforward, it can be tedious to work problems using nothing more than a calculator.
-Both Excel and R include functions for many common statistical calculations.
+Both Excel and R include functions for descriptive statistics, for finding probabilities for different distributions, and for carrying out significance tests.
 In addition, R provides useful functions for visualizing your data.